zaphosting/docs/docs/contribution-submission.md

 ### Submitting Content
 Once you have done your necessary contributions which you believe follow our guidelines closely and is of the highest standard, you may create a Pull Request.
 You can do this by heading over to your own fork of the ZAP Docs repository, pressing the **Contribute** text found below the primary buttons and opening a pull request.

 A new page will open up where you can view the changes that you have produced.
 Please set an appropriate title which explains what has been done.
 Within the description, please ensure that you mention/link your suggestion by using `#000` alongside the id of the suggestion.
-If you can't find it via the menu, you can quickly head over to the main [GitHub repository](https://github.com/zaphosting/docs), enter the issues section and look for your suggestion alongside the id number it has.
+If you can't find it via the menu, you can quickly head over to the main [ZAP Docs GitHub repository](https://github.com/zaphosting/docs), enter the issues section and look for your suggestion alongside the id number it has.

 Once you have populated the title, description and ensured that the changes are correct, you may create your pull request via the button.